constiny/Emojiit/README.md

 ## Takeaway

-* Not limited to the original meaning, people use Emoji creatively, for instance, the emoji 🍆 is often used in flirting.
+* Not limited to the original meaning, people use Emoji creatively, for instance, the Emoji 🍆 is often used in flirting.
 * Tuning in the text processing steps is as crucial as tuning model hyperparameter in this NLP analysis.
 * The ensemble method is a solution to make bad predictors into a better one when advanced methods are not applicable.
 (RNN text generator requires TB level memory since we had 3000 more characters which usually 26+10)

 ## What is next

-* Word base model is not smart enough when people using phrase.
+* Word base model is not smart enough when people using phrases.
+Word2Vec will not be suitable if we create 2-gram or 3-gram since it required super high computation power and memory.
+Discovering more text processing skills might be helpful in this task.
-* Incorporate user feedbacks to update model
+* Incorporate user feedback to update the model.
+There are many ways of applying user feedback to fix the model.
+Multi-bandit which is a good choice when we have a stable traffic volume.

 ----------------------------------------